symfony-si/symfony-docs-sl/components/dom_crawler.rst

     ``DOMXPath::query`` is used internally to actually perform an XPath query.

-Filtering is even easier if you have the ``CssSelector`` Component installed.
+Filtering is even easier if you have the CssSelector component installed.
 This allows you to use jQuery-like selectors to traverse::

     $crawler = $crawler->filter('body > p');